indjev99/Sixty-Six-Bot/README.md

 # Sixty-Six-Bot
-A Bot for the Bulgarian vartiation of Sixty Six.
+A Bot for the Bulgarian variation of Sixty Six.

 Rules specific to the Bulgarian version: